The Golden Horde (film)

 The Golden Horde is a 1951 American historical adventure film directed by George Sherman and starring Ann Blyth, David Farrar, with George Macready, Richard Egan and Peggie Castle.
-Many of the exterior scenes were shot in the Death Valley National Park in California.
-It was made using Technicolor, and was one of a series of color films in exotic setting released by Universal around this time.
+Many of the exterior scenes were shot at Death Valley National Park in California.
+Filmed in Technicolor, it is one of a series of Universal Pictures color films in exotic settings released in the same time period.

 Plot

-In 1220, Sir Guy of Devon (David Farrar) and a small band of English crusaders arrive at Samarkand in Central Asia.
-The city and its ruling princess Shalimar (Ann Blyth) are threatened by Genghis Khan (Marvin Miller) and his hordes.
-Shalimar hopes to defeat the conqueror by guile, whilst Sir Guy prefers to put up a brave (if ultimately futile) fight.
-Despite the mutual attraction between Shalimar and Sir Guy, their differing methods threaten any hope either may have of victory.
+In 1220, Sir Guy of Devon and a small band of English crusaders arrive at Samarkand in Central Asia.
+The city and its ruling princess Shalimar are threatened by Genghis Khan and his hordes.
+Despite the mutual attraction between Shalimar and Sir Guy, their differing methods threaten any hope of victory over Genghis Khan.